Jaelblazer/ai-security-bot/README.md

 # AI Security Monitor Bot

-A Discord bot that leverages AI to monitor, analyze, and respond to security-related events and conversations.
-Designed for security teams, communities, and organizations to enhance their security posture with real-time insights and automation.
+## About
+AI Security Monitor Bot is an intelligent Discord bot designed to help security teams, IT professionals, and online communities monitor, analyze, and respond to security-related events in real time.
+Leveraging the power of AI, it provides automated threat detection, insightful analysis, and customizable alerts to enhance your server's security posture.
+The project aims to make advanced security monitoring accessible and easy to deploy for everyone, regardless of technical background.

 ---